iWriteGigs

 A Far fewer restrictions exist today on the press, political speech, and individual behavior than in the early years of the nation.

-B Ever since the ratification of the Bill of Rights, there has been a stable number of strict regulations on the press, political speech, and individual behavior.
+B Ever since the ratification of the Bill of Rights, there have been no restrictions on the press, political speech, and individual behavior.

 Question #9